-Some examples of this type of content include blog articles, video tutorials, guides, e-books, infographics, customer testimonials, and case studies.
+Some examples of this type of content include blog articles, video tutorials, social media posts, podcasts, and other content that's discoverable.

 Landing pages: A webpage that persuades users to download or sign up for content offers such as e-books, newsletters, webinars, free trials, etc.